katelynkimmulgrew/emma/README.md

 ## Overview

-This is a little website that breifly describes each adaptation of Jane Austen's Emma.
+This is a little website that briefly describes each adaptation of Jane Austen's Emma.

 ## Implementation